Yessir-kim/HW2/README.md

 ```

 ## \<Reference>
-When you input a propositional formula, the following rules must be observed.
+When you input a propositional formula, the following rules must be observed.<br/>
 Otherwise, Program will be terminated or return Error message.

 1. Each word must have a blank space excepting "(" or ")".